macros4outlook/quotefixmacro/README.md

 In case you want to try out the current "random signature generation", import `RandomSignature.bas`.

-The `QuoteFixWithPAR.bas` is not ready for testing yet.
+The `QuoteFixWithPar.bas` is not ready for testing yet.

 You can easily import all files at once by dragging them from the Explorer into the VBA editor and dropping them onto the project tree.